<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title><![CDATA[The exotic animal that revolutionized Mallorcan theatre]]></title>
+<title><![CDATA[The exotic animal that revolutionized Mallorcan theater]]></title>

 <link><![CDATA[https://en.arabalears.cat/culture/history/the-exotic-animal-that-revolutionized-mallorcan-theatre_130_5548620.html]]></link>

-<description><![CDATA[<p><img src="https://static1.ara.cat/clip/39b55ba9-881d-4ab1-93dc-c462a2bcbebb_16-9-aspect-ratio_default_1053908.jpg" /></p><p>It was the first half of the 1980s.
+<description><![CDATA[<p><img src="https://static1.ara.cat/clip/39b55ba9-881d-4ab1-93dc-c462a2bcbebb_16-9-aspect-ratio_default_1053908.jpg" /></p><p>It was the first half of the eighties.
 They were young, very young, and everything seemed possible.
-Well, everything... except making a living in Mallorca doing theater.
-But they managed that too.
-Iguana Teatre, a company that has been key to the Mallorcan theater scene, made its debut in November 1985 with a party at the Palma studio of painter Horacio Sapere.
-Forty years have now passed since then.</p>]]></description>
+Well, everything... except making a living in Mallorca by doing theater.
+But they achieved that too.
+Iguana Teatre, a group that has been key to the Mallorcan scene, made its debut in November 1985, with a party at the Palma workshop of the painter Horacio Sapere.
+Forty years have now passed since then.
+To celebrate, this Saturday they are presenting a book and a documentary about their history.</p>]]></description>

 <dc:creator><![CDATA[Francesc M. Rotger]]></dc:creator>